RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 15) Enable 'cgroups' for cpu and memory resource management, along with apparmor for security:

-    a) For 18.04 modify '/boot/firmware/nobtcmd.txt' or for 20.04, modify '/boot/firmware/cmdline.txt'
+    a) For 18.04 modify '/boot/firmware/nobtcmd.txt' or for 20.04/22.04, modify '/boot/firmware/cmdline.txt'

     b) Add “cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 security=apparmor" to the end of the command line.

+    c) For 22.04 add 'systemd.unified_cgroup_hierarchy=0' to the command line to default to cgroups v1

-    c) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled (last number will be 1).
+    d) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled (last number will be 1).

 16) Optional: Add SPI capability (which can be used for CAN communication)

-    Edit the `/boot/firmware/usercfg.txt` file to add the following:
+    Edit `/boot/firmware/usercfg.txt` for Ubuntu 20.04 or less, but edit `/boot/firmware/config.txt` for Ubuntu 22.04 to add the following:

 ```
     dtoverlay=mcp2515-can0,oscillator=16000000,interrupt=25
     dtoverlay=spi-bcm2835-overlay
 ```

 17)  Optional: Turn off unattended package updates by editing /etc/apt/apt.conf.d/20auto-upgrades and set the "Unattended-Upgrade" to "0".

 ```
 APT::Periodic::Update-Package-Lists "1";